 So, in a nutshell, the Gusto vs Paychex payroll management round ends in a draw.

-- Core: The Core package has a base price of $19 per month plus $6 per month for every single person.
-Some of the features you should expect here include; unlimited phone, email, chat support, online estimates, automated billing, integrated pay-as-you-go policies, worker’s comp administration, ACA, HIPAA, ERISA compliance, licensed benefits advising, calendar reminders, employee profiles, Gusto Cashout™, new hire welcome, payday emails, payroll self-onboarding, lifetime access, employee benefits, payroll reports, state new hire reporting, time-tracking integrations, time-off tracker & reporting, paid-time-off policy tracking, multiple pay rates and schedules, w-2s and 1099s, state, and federal unemployment insurance, tax filings and payments, unlimited payrolls, and full-service payroll.
+- Core Plan: The Core package has a base price of $19 per month plus $6 per month for every single person.
+Some of the features you should expect here include; unlimited phone, email, chat support, online estimates, automated billing, integrated pay-as-you-go policies, worker’s comp administration, ACA, HIPAA, ERISA compliance, licensed benefits advising, calendar reminders, employee profiles, Gusto Cashout™, new hire welcome, payday emails, payroll self-onboarding, lifetime access, employee benefits, payroll reports, state new hire reporting, time-tracking integrations, accounting software integrations, time-off tracker & reporting, paid-time-off policy tracking, multiple pay rates and schedules, w-2s and 1099s, state, and federal unemployment insurance, tax filings and payments, unlimited payrolls, and full-service payroll.

-- Complete: The Complete package is available at a base price of $39 per month plus $12 for every user.
+- Complete Plan: The Complete package is available at a base price of $39 per month plus $12 for every user.
 It combines all the features on the Core package with survey trend analysis, anonymous employee surveys, coworker directory and fun facts, organization chart, custom paid holidays, calendar sync, automated payroll sync, time-off requests, simple time tracking, time management tools, secure document vault, online offer letters, the employee offers and onboarding, and customizable admin permissions.

-- Concierge: For a base price of $149 per month plus an additional $12 per user each month, Concierge combines all the features on the Complete plan with a direct line for phone support, a dedicated support team, proactive compliance updates, harassment prevention training, HR guides and policy templates, job description templates, custom employee handbook, employee relations advising, HR compliance help, unlimited ask the pro, and actionable feedback from pros.
+- Concierge Plan: For a base price of $149 per month plus an additional $12 per user each month, Concierge combines all the features on the Complete plan with a direct line for phone support, a dedicated support team, proactive compliance updates, harassment prevention training, HR guides and policy templates, job description templates, custom employee handbook, employee relations advising, HR compliance help, unlimited ask the pro, and actionable feedback from pros.

 Unlike Gusto, Paychex hasn’t published a schedule of the standard pricing rates for its packages.
 You’re, instead, required to get in touch with its sales department for a free quote.